northwestwitch/howtos/containers/podman_on_mac.md

 ```
 If no bridge is selected, Vagrant will ask for a bridge while booting.

-6. Install the CentOS VM in the VirtualBox:
+6. Install Fedora VM in the VirtualBox:
 ```
 vagrant up
 ```
 7. Check the virtual machine specifics (and that it's running) by executing `virtualBox`

-8. Log in the CentOS with the command `vagrant ssh`.
-After that you'll be logged in the CentOS shell.
+8. Log in the Linux VM with the command `vagrant ssh`.
+After that you'll be logged in the OS shell.

 9. Take a note on the inet ip displayed after running the command `inet a`: this will be the ip that can be accessed in the local network.

-10. Install podman on CentOS 8:
+10. Install podman on the VM:
 ```
 sudo dnf -y module disable container-tools sudo dnf -y install 'dnf-command(copr)'